microsoft/greenlands/Docs/AgentToolkit/Agent-Development.md

 ### Definitions

-As all reinforcement learning problem, the first step is to define the action and observation space.
+As with all reinforcement learning problems, the first step is to define the action and observation space.
 These correspond to the input and output of the agent, respectively.
 With this in mind, you complete or extend the following classes:

 * `LocalGameState` represents what the Agent Toolkit thinks is the current state of a game.
 It should contain all necessary information to produce the observation space.
 For example, if the agent now expects the turn number in the game, it is necessary to add a new attribute in the GameState to keep track of that.
-See the CommandLocalGameState for a possible implementation.
+See the `CommandLocalGameState` `for a possible implementation.
 * `EventAggregator` is a wrapper on top of the GameState that defines how the game state changes for each of the possible events received from the server.
 If new events are added, this class needs to be extended.
 * `GameEnvironment` defines the interaction between the game state and the agent actions.
   * `step` updates the game state after applying the action and returns the new observation.